code-and-effect/effective_bootstrap/README.md

 ```

 If `Book` has an integer `position` field, there will be reorder buttons to drag & drop reorder the items.

+If `allow_destroy: true` there will be remove buttons.

 You can customize the has many behaviour by passing the following: